Waldensians: Germany

 Several thousand Waldenses fled from Italy and France to Germany.
 Henri Arnaud (1641–1721), pastor and leader of the Piedmont Waldensians, rescued his co-religionists from their dispersion under the persecution of Victor Amadeus II the Duke of Savoy.
 Eberhard Louis, Duke of Württemberg invited the Waldensians to his territory.
 When the Waldensians were exiled a second time, Arnaud accompanied them in their exile to Schönenberg, and continued to act as their pastor until his death.

 Those who remained in Germany were soon assimilated by the State Churches (Lutheran and Reformed) and they are a part of various Landeskirchen in the Evangelical Church in Germany.
-The new settlers were free in their religious services, and kept holding them in French till the 19th century.
+The new settlers were free in their religious services, and kept holding them in French till the nineteenth century.
 The Waldensian community is often overlooked, as the Huguenots were larger in number.
 Henri Arnaud's home in Schönenberg close to Ötisheim is a Museum today.
 A memorial plate refers to the introduction of potatoes in Württemberg by the Waldensians.

 Main parts of the Waldensian refugees found a new home in Hessen-Darmstadt, Kassel, Homburg, Nassau-Dillenburg and in the then Grand Duchée Württemberg.
 The founded new communities in Rohrbach, Wembach und Hahn (today part of Ober-Ramstadt), Walldorf (today Mörfelden-Walldorf), Bad Homburg-Dornholzhausen, Gottstreu and Gewissenruh (Oberweser), Charlottenberg.
 Still today, French family names (Gille, Roux, Granget, Conle, Gillardon, Common, Jourdan, Piston, Richardon, Servay, Conte, Baral, Gay, Orcellet or Salen) show the Savoyard background.
 Stuttgart hosts as well an Italian Waldensian community with about 100 members.

 Municipality names like Pinache, Serres (both now part of Wiernsheim), Großvillars (part of Oberderdingen), Kleinvillars, Perouse show the French heritage, the latter communities are close to Maulbronn and its UNESCO world heritage site monastery and school.
 Maulbronn was the place of the festivities for the 250th anniversary of the Waldensian emigration to Germany, which played as well an important role in German Italian reconciliation after World War II.

 The Waldensian community is active and has various associations maintaining the specific heritage and keep relationships with their counterparts in Italy and South America.
 That includes as well a close watch on the ecumene, with the Waldensian-influenced theologians being more doubtful about a stronger cooperation with the Catholic Church than others.